deconst/grunt-deconst-assets/README.md

 #### options.contentServiceUrl
 Type: `String`

 The URL to your content service **with a trailing slash**.
-Alternatively, you can set the CONTENT_SERVICE_URL environment variable to this value.
+Alternatively, you can set the CONTENT_STORE_URL environment variable to this value.

 #### options.contentServiceKey
 Type: `String`

 The API key used to authenticate with your content service.
-Alternatively, you can set the CONTENT_SERVICE_APIKEY environment variable to this value.
+Alternatively, you can set the CONTENT_STORE_APIKEY environment variable to this value.

 #### options.files
 Type: `String|Array`